Dairy Revenue Program: Protection from Market SwingJanuary 11, 2019

 What is Dairy Revenue Protection?

 Dairy Revenue Protection, DRP, is the latest tool for Dairy Producers to manage the increasingly volatile Milk Price received on the farm.
-This product was introduced October 9, 2018, and provides more options for the producer than previous products such as LGM-Dairy and Margin Protection Program, MPP.
+This product was introduced on October 9, 2018 and tends to provide more options than other products.
+It is another product available to the dairyman along with Livestock Gross Margin-Dairy (LGM-Dairy) and the Margin Protection Program, (MPP), which is now replaced by the Dairy Revenue Coverage, (DRC).

 How to Get Dairy Revenue Protection Coverage